Rodri200906/IPTV-Rodri/README.md

 3- Click on "New M3U Playlist" Bouton.

-4- Copy, Paste the link of the iptv.
+4- Copy, Paste the link of the iptv Player.

 5- Add a Name.

 6- Click on the OK bouton and enjoy.

+# Channels Portugal
+RTP 1

+RTP 2

+SIC

+TVI

+SIC Noticias

+CNN Portugal